Check an issue with your water

 Clear discoloured water

-Occasionally, discoloured water can come out of your tap.
+Occasionally, discoloured water may come from your tap.

-- malfunctioning water softeners and hot water tanks
+- issues with water softeners or hot water tanks

 To clear discoloured water: